happyjang/mern-plaid/README.md

 # mern-plaid
-Full-stack banking web app built with Plaid's API and the MERN stack.
+A full-stack banking web app built with the MERN stack and Plaid's API that allows users to easily authenticate and link their bank account.
+The users can see their statements and add/remove their bank accounts in a secure manner.
+While building this web app, I leveraged React.JS, Redux.js, Node.JS, MongoDB, and RESTful methods to develop frontend design, client-side validations, proximity lookups, and the API framework.
+Addressed authentication and security concerns with Passport and JWTs.
+I performed 100% coverage with unit and integration testing

 This project uses the following technologies:
 - React and React Router for the frontend